dl960/aitt_W6/README.md

 Your tablet computers are capable of detecting a ground plane.
 Therefore, you don't need to follow the instructions in the ```Ground Plane Emulator``` section of the guide.

+To make this run smoothly you may need to install the Google Player Services for AR tools from the Play Store https://play.google.com/store/apps/details?id=com.google.ar.core&pcampaignid=web_share

 ## Task 5: Interacting with AR Content (Paper in Bin!)

 To complete the final task, we’re going to create your first AR game.
 The game should be a homage to the classic paper bin AR game.